abdelrahman-tarek-0/Express-API-Template/README.md

 # A basic template for node back-end project

 contain the following:
-- "eslint" ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
+- "eslint" ESLint a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 In many ways with configuration (google style, prettier) check the '.eslintrc.js' file for more information also you can find the docs here [eslint](https://eslint.org/)
 - "prettier" code style formatter with configuration (default for HTML, CSS, and JS formate) check the '.prettierrc.json' file for more information also you can find the docs here [prettier](https://prettier.io/)
 - "nodemon" for live reload on the development phase, more info [nodemon](https://www.npmjs.com/package/nodemon)
 - "Helmet" helps you secure your Express apps by setting various HTTP headers, more info [Helmet](https://www.npmjs.com/package/helmet)